12 Things to do in St Paul de Vence France

-I’ve listed indicative prices as of July 2019 for midweek October 2019 hotel stays in a double room for 2.
+I’ve pulled some indicative prices from July to October 2022 hotel stays in a double room for 2.

 First up is La Colombe d’Or Hotel and Restaurant.
 As mentioned, this started as a 3-room inn and now has 13 rooms and 12 suites.
-You need to contact the hotel directly for bookings and room rates go from $280 to $485 a night depending on the season.
+You should contact the hotel directly for bookings – Better yet, go up and stop by the reception.
 They close from the end of October and reopen for Christmas.

-Last but not least is the sumptuous Relais & Chateau, Hotel Le Saint-Paul, which is right in the heart of the village.
+Last but not least is the sumptuous 5* Relais & Chateau, Hotel Le Saint-Paul, which is right in the heart of the village.
 If you can splurge, splurge here.
 Rooms go from $788 a night in mid-July to $350 a night in August 2022.

 4* Hotels in St Paul de Vence